How to Age Gracefully: Exercising to Stay Active

 Beauty is truly in the eye of the beholder; I believe that a person’s age can be much more than a number.
 People mature at different rates so it is only fair to expect them to age differently as well.
 Proof of this is when you see someone in their early thirties balding or with a head full of gray hair.
 They might look “old” but if you ask them I’m sure they would tell you they feel way younger than they might look.

 Your ethnic background can also be a factor of how you age.
-My wife’s side of the family has a bunch of Portuguese blood in it and all of the women look way younger than they really are.
+My wife’s side of the family has a bunch of Portuguese blood in it and all of the women look much younger than they really are.
 On more than one occasion people have thought that she is our son’s older sister instead of his Mother.
 These harmless mistakes make my wife feel great, while irritating our son at the same time.

 Signs of Aging

 The physical signs of aging are pretty easy to spot.
-As we get older things start to surrender to gravity or that little wrinkle on our face starts to get deeper and a little bit longer.
-Maybe our hair isn’t its original color or it has started to thin.
+As we get older things start to surrender to gravity or that little premature wrinkle on our face starts to get deeper and a little bit longer.
+Maybe our hair isn’t its original vibrant color anymore or it has started to thin.
 Again, everyone starts to show signs of aging at a different pace.

 Many stores feature over the counter products that can help conceal the signs of aging.
 These are simple steps that we can take to help keep our youthful looks as long as we can.